wp-plugins/social-media-page/readme.txt

 When the links are displayed on the page it will use a keyword of your choice as the text for the link.

 With this plugin you can create a central base for any social media strategy.

+= New in version 2.1 =
+1. Bug fixes.

 = New in version 2.0 =
 1. Sites are no longer linked to the plugin, they are stored and downloaded separately so that new versions don't have to be release in order to add sites.